Last updated 7th July, 2018

 fter the horrific murder of a 6-year-old girl, William Heirens was caught breaking into an apartment not far from where she was abducted.
 His fingerprint was matched to evidence found on the ransom note and after a month in custody, he confessed to all three murders.
 It was an open and shut case.
 A murderer caught and stopped from taking more lives and the police, press and people of Chicago felt satisfied.
 William Heirens accepted a plea bargain to avoid the death penalty and he spent 65 years behind bars before his death in March 2012 aged 83.

 But this is not an open and shut case, upon further investigation, there are factors which in today’s world would have made his conviction unsafe and the credibility of his confession be questioned.

 In 1945, 43-year-old Josephine Ross and 33-year-old Frances Brown had been killed inside their homes.
 Both found with fatal stab wounds, Frances Brown had also been shot.
 These were brutal and violent murders with similarities leading police to quickly link them to the same killer.

 In the apartment of Frances Brown, the now famous message was scrawled in the victim’s lipstick above her bed.
-The media went wild; there was a multiple killer on the loose on the streets, targeting lone women in their own homes.
+The media went wild; there was a multiple killer on the loose, targeting lone women in their own homes.
 The message left for the police was the headline they needed.
 It was a huge story, the public were frightened and the pressure was on.

 In 1946, on the 7th January, 6-year-old Suzanne Degnan was abducted from her bedroom.
 A ransom note was left behind demanding $20’000 for the safe return of the little girl with instructions not to inform the authorities.
 Hours later the dismembered body of Suzanne Degnan was found within the sewer drains of Chicago near her home.